safespring/docs/content/known-issues.md

 These network should be neglected, but never deleted as the NAT-functionality for floating IPs will stop working if they are deleted.
 This extra information (which only confuses the user) is planned to go away in newer releases of the platform.

 ##Network operations in the GUI
 Right now the operations to change admin state and to change name of a network does not work in the GUI.
-We recommend our users to use (API Access)[/compute/API] to perform these operations.
+We recommend our users to use [API Access](/compute/API) to perform these operations.